bantuelle/ReactSurvery/README.md

   - You can **preview** your survey, ensuring everything looks good before you move forward.
 For now, it outputs the survey data to the console (but I'm planning to display the live form for a more interactive experience).

 - **Survey Logic**:
-  - I’ve included basic functionality for adding conditional logic (like showing specific questions based on previous answers), which is a core feature in survey tools like **Nintex Forms**.
+  - I’ve included basic functionality for adding conditional logic (like showing specific questions based on previous answers), which is a core feature in survey tools like.

 - **Responsive Design**:
   - The layout is **mobile-friendly**, so it looks great on both small and large screens.
 Buttons and interactions are smooth with subtle animations for a pleasant user experience.